 Non-spectral conditions

 XBeach also allows the user to define non-spectral wave boundary conditions.
 This is a variation of both wave conditions without wave groups and time series.
-The input description of non-spectral wave boundary conditions can be found in 4.4.2.
+The input description of non-spectral wave boundary conditions can be found in Section 4.4.2.
 XBeach allows the user to define these with two possibilities:

 Stationary wave boundary condition.
 This means that a uniform and constant wave energy is specified, based on the given values of Hrms, Tm01, direction and power of the directional distribution function.
 The station boundary condition will not contain wave groups.
 Here there are two options: